-- Sex (including pregnancy)
+- sex (including pregnancy)

-- National origin
+- national origin

 Illegal Interview Questions

-Accommodation of Disability
+Reasonable Accommodation for a Disability

 Questions for Your Attorney